UdayChauhan8/LexiScan/README.md

 ## About LexiScan

-LexiScan is a powerful readability analysis tool built on Laravel.
+LexiScan is a **Laravel**-based content optimization platform integrating **Gemini API** to deliver real-time AI readability analysis and actionable writing enhancements.
 It helps writers optimize their content for specific audiences by calculating the Flesch Reading Ease score and providing content-aware insights.

 ## How to Interpret Scores